computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 looking for a place without lots of very drunk people.
 In general the vibe tends to reflect the place's name.
 It's a pleasant place for conversation, quiet group activities, or thoughtful work.
-I was introduced to Flowers For All Occasions by Computer Lab Writer in Residence Theo Thimo, who often uses it as a place to read and write.
+I was introduced to Flowers For All Occasions by former Computer Lab Writer in Residence [Theo Thimo](https://twitter.com/theoooeooo), who often uses it as a place to read and write.
 I enjoyed the simple veggie burger and wine selection.

-__Please DM me on [Twitter](https://twitter.com/ptsteadman) if you know a bar that should be added to this list.__
+__Do you have a favorite bar to code at?
+Please DM me on [Twitter](https://twitter.com/ptsteadman) and I'll add it to the list.__